snakkarike/Royal-Kludge-R75/README.md

 - `Right Shift` + `T` - Toggle SOCD
 - `Right Shift` + `F3` - Toggle Numpad Layer
 - `Right Shift` + `F1,F2,F3,F4,F5,F6,F7,F8` - Toggle Layers 0,2,3,4,5,6,7,8

+## ⭐ VIA + OpenRGB
+To use the features i use `Layer 1`
+- hold `Fn`

+While on `Layer 1`, you have the following available:

+-  `Q` - tap once to switch to VIA mode or switch back to OpenRGB mode.